okemessi/midimalletg/README.md

 # midimalletg

 Midimalletg is a MIDI mallet controller for marimba/other keyboard percussion players.
-This project is currently being maintained by a single amateur developer.
+This project is developed as a hobby and personal project by okemessi.
+It is provided as-is because it is still under development.

 ## Specifications